nagaraj-s-patil/java-core-notes/100question.md

    - Loads classes from the **classpath** (`CLASSPATH` environment variable, default is the current directory).
    - Loads user-defined classes (our Java application classes).

-Let me know if you need code examples! 🚀

----

 **2. Heap Area - Objects get created here.**
 The **Heap Area** is a memory space where objects are dynamically allocated during runtime.